* Ex-Putin aide loses out in power struggle

 * Putin criticised government at meeting on Tuesday

 * Speculation mounts of Medvedev-Putin rift (Adds quotes from source close to Kremlin)

 MOSCOW, May 8 (Reuters) - Deputy Prime Minister Vladislav Surkov, once one of Russia’s most influential men and the creator of Vladimir Putin’s tightly controlled political system, was ousted on Wednesday in a power struggle between the Kremlin and the government.

 The Kremlin said President Putin had accepted the resignation of the man who for a decade wielded immense power as the grey cardinal behind the scenes under the former KGB spy but later moved over to Prime Minister Dmitry Medvedev’s camp.

-The departure of one of his most experienced lieutenants is a shot across the bows for Medvedev, who is under growing pressure a year after swapping jobs with Putin for failing to halt Russia's slide towards recession.
+His departure is a blow for Medvedev, who is under growing pressure a year after swapping jobs with Putin for failing to halt Russia’s slide towards recession.

 “It’s of his own volition,” presidential spokesman Dmitry Peskov said, dismissing suggestions Surkov, 48, had been pushed.
 “It’s to do with the fact that decrees were not carried out.”

 But such decisions are almost always choreographed by Putin who, sitting at the head of a table with cabinet ministers on either side, glared straight at Surkov as he scolded them at a meeting on Tuesday for not carrying out his orders and decrees.

 Russian media and political analysts have long said a rift has opened up between Putin and Medvedev, his long-time ally and a former president, although both deny it.

 “Of course it’s a strike against Medvedev,” said Dmitry Oreshkin, an opposition-minded political analyst.